corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 * Sender peer ID (the hashed value of `CordaX500Name`)
 * A distribution list comprised of two sections:
   * An AES-encrypted map of the peer IDs of all receiving peers for the transaction and their associated `StatesToRecord` value.
   * A tamper-proof cleartext `senderRecordedTimestamp`, indicating when the sender records were generated.
-The same timestamp will be used upon storing the `ReceiverDistribution` record at each of the receiving node peers.
+Corda uses the same timestamp will be used upon storing the `ReceiverDistribution` record at each of the receiving node peers.
 This is required to enable synchronized record comparisons across peers when performing transaction recovery.